Kwasi633/ez-button/README.md

 ```

 # Button with icons
-Buttons styled with icons with react-native-vector-icons and custom images(svg or png)f
+Buttons styled with icons with react-native-vector-icons and custom images(svg or png)
 ```js
 import GoogleLogo from '../../assets/icons/Google.svg' import Ion from 'react-native-vector-icons/Ionicons'